ts-engine/ts-engine/packages/cli/README.md

 ts-engine build --library --watch
 ```

-#### Standalone packages
+#### Bundling dependencies

-Sometimes a standalone package is useful as you can run the output file without requiring `node_modules` to provide any external dependencies.
-These are easier to use, share and deploy as there is just a single file.
+Sometimes it is useful to bundle dependencies into the output file so you can run the file without `node_modules`.
+This makes it easier to use, share and deploy as it is a single file.
 You can bundle dependencies into a Node.js application or a library with ts-engine.

 ```sh
 # Node.js application